coyotespike/coyotespike.github.io/_posts/2019-03-30-ReturnToVirtueEthics.md

 Each of them fails to give answers that satisfy our intuitions, at least some of the time, and I'm not convinced the fault always lies in our intuitions.
 For that reason I prefer to hedge my bets and mix my ethical systems - as most people do in daily life anyway - into an ethical pluralism.

 Each of these approaches can inspire an answer and guide our approach, and there is no reason not to use all three when we can, even if they conflict.
 I am in good company here.
-Tyler Cowen in his recent "Stubborn Attachments" suggests that we should use human rights as a deontological backstop to our political efforts, while taking the improvement of life for our more-numerous descendants as our consequentialist lodestone.
+Tyler Cowen in his recent [Stubborn Attachments](https://www.amazon.com/Stubborn-Attachments-Prosperous-Responsible-Individuals/dp/1732265135) suggests that we should use human rights as a deontological backstop to our political efforts, while taking the improvement of life for our more-numerous descendants as our consequentialist lodestone.

 Still, despite my philosophical promiscuity, virtue ethics remained for me a red-headed stepchild.
 I would have said, give me consequentialism first, deontology second, and leave virtue ethics as a vague inspiration in biographies.
 Utilitarianism with deontology as a corrective, or for use in personal relationships, seemed to give good answers most of the time.